TRaSH-Guides/Guides/includes/shared/custom-format-basic-scoring-information.md

 <!-- markdownlint-disable MD041-->
-!!! info "How Does Custom Format Scoring Work?"
+??? question "How Does Custom Format Scoring Work? - [Click to show/hide]"

     Let’s say you have three custom formats, A, B and C. Scored as: